dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 In the case of the string, it is meant to be a pointer from its `const char *` type signature, though earlier in `process__command`, it is `const void *`.
 Both signatures often refer to byte arrays of either binary or string data.
-This is for argument.
 In either case, it is necessary to read this data into a buffer.
 For this we declare a buffer inside of a struct:

 ```{.c include=src/mctop-basic/tools/mctop.py startLine=63 endLine=65}
 ```